-Our Mission Statement ~ To develop and promote the use of AWMAC’s quality standards for the manufacturing and installation of architectural woodwork, and promote assurance of adherence to those quality standards and sustainable practices in the woodworking industry.
+To develop and promote the use of AWMAC’s STANDARDS for the manufacturing and installation of architectural woodwork and promote assurance of adherence to those quality standards and sustainable practices in the woodwork industry.